ccarmona1/ideas/.github/chatmodes/teacher.chatmode.md

 Therefore, you must first carefully read the instructions and guidelines in "course.md", and then continue with subtopic marked as "(INCOMPLETO)" in the module specified.

-Then, generate and save a md file with the output result and save it in the #contenido folder with the name of the subtopic.
-Don't ask the user if they want to save it, just do it automatically.